jamnnuts/MAD-TicTacToe/README.md

 teach concepts such as dominance, strategy, and decision-making, making it a foundational game for understanding more complex games and algorithms, including those in the field of artificial intelligence.

+# Contributions

+We're proud to acknowledge that this Tic-Tac-Toe Android app results from collaborative efforts by four dedicated team members: Jacob Arvino, Robin Fu, Alex
+Chan, and Malaika Noor.
+Each member has made valuable contributions to the development of this app, ensuring that all required features for the Mobile
-As this was a group assessment, this app was developed by four members.
-Each member has contributed equally and demonstrated their understanding of how the app implementing all the features required for the MAD assignment will look like this.
+Application Development (MAD) assignments were successfully implemented.
+Each member has contributed equally and demonstrated their understanding of implementing the required features for the MAD assignment.
+Our collaborative efforts have resulted in a feature-rich Tic-Tac-Toe app that we proudly present.
+We hope you enjoy using it as much as we enjoyed developing it.

 # Features